PrismarineJS/prismarine-auth/README.md

 ### Parameters
 - options {Object?}
     - username {string} - Required for authentication.
-    - [password] {string} - Optional, if provided we will attempt password authentication first.
+    - [password] {string} - If passed we will do password based authentication.
     - cacheDirectory {string} - Where we will store your tokens until you attempt to login next time.
     - onMsaCode {Function} -
     - authTitle {string} - Used in authenticating with Switch or Bedrock accounts.
 See https://github.com/PrismarineJS/xboxlive-auth/src/Constants.js